AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Statistics and Status
 =====================

 This section provides a range of metrics and information on the health of the Geonetwork installation and the activity on it.
-It is split into five subsections.
+It is split into several subsections.

 Status
 ------